Mark Florman

-Carl Alan Mark Florman (born 2 November 1958) is a British businessman.
-He is a co-founder and former CEO of the merchant banking group, Maizels, Westerberg & Co. and Time Partners Limited.
-Florman led the review of governance for UK public bodies in 2021.
+Mark Florman (born 2 November 1958) is a British businessman.
+He is the founder and CEO of Time Partners Limited.
+Florman led the review of governance for UK public bodies in 2021, and has worked to drive efficiency in the public sector through the adoption of private sector practices.

 Education and professional background

 Florman was educated at Harrow before attending the London School of Economics.

 In 1992, Florman was co-founder and later CEO of Maizels, Westerberg & Co.
+He sold the firm to create Nordea Securities.

 In 2009, Florman co-founded 8Miles, an African private equity firm, with Bob Geldof and Kofi Annan.

 In 2013, Mark Florman co-founded the investment and corporate advisory firm Time Partners.
-A stated aim of the company is to create a virtuous circle between the way in which a company is run, its ability to attract capital and its service to the broader community.
+The company advises investors, families and other owners of substantial assets on long-term investment strategies and transactions in private markets.
+The firm worked with the London School of Economics to develop the concept of the External Rate of Return, which aims to measure an investment’s impact on society, the environment, and the economy.

-On 20 March 2015, Mark Florman was appointed to the BBC Trust.
+On 20 March 2015, Mark Florman was appointed to the BBC Trust as Trustee for England.
 Florman's term began on 1 April 2015 and ended in April 2017.

-In 2018, he was appointed as a non-executive director of the Home Office.
+In 2018, he was appointed as a non-executive director of the UK Home Office, with his term ending in 2021.